Adastra-thw/Tortazo/docs/faqs.rst

 Oh man, the onion repository mode has been running for the last "n" hours and I don't have any result ¿Am I doing something wrong?
 =================
 Well, this could be something normal.
 Please, check the onion repository  documentation :ref:`repository-mode-label` Also, you must have a TOR local instance up and running with the SocksPort property enabled.
-Check: :ref:`problems_tor_socks_port`

 =================
 When I run some functions of the plugins "crawler" or "hiddenService" twice, I get the error "ReactorNotRestartable".